Robocup Junior OnStage is an integration of Science, Technology and the Arts (STEAM).

 The novice division is the entry-level division for RoboCup OnStage.
 All members of the team must have 2 years or less experience in OnStage competitions.
 Robots must perform autonomously on a 2 x 2 metre stage.

-The experienced division is the highest-level division for RoboCup OnStage.
-Any team not eligible for the novice division must enter the experienced division.
-Robots must perform autonomously on a 2 x 2 metre stage.
+The open division is the highest-level division for RoboCup OnStage.
+Any team may enter the open division.
+Any team that is not eligible for the Novice division must enter the Open division.

 Be sure to read through the rules and scoresheets to see how you can improve your score.